Nanooooooo7/Web-development-project/README.md

 -About page = about
 Conatct page = contact
 On website, from index(home page), navigate to the about page by clicking "About" at the top header or the "Learn More" button.
-You can also navigate to any of the pages by clicking on any options on th header.
+You can also navigate to any of the pages by clicking on any options on the header.
 Fill out the form on the contact page, inputting your name, email address, and message.

 How the server-side code interacts with the client-side: